int

 Eight decks 0,70%

 The following table shows how your chances of winning change after certain cards come out of the deck.
-As each card comes out of the rebound, your chances of winning and the casino advantage change in one direction or another.

-This is the primary principle of card counting.
-When the big cards are dealt, however, the opposite happens.
+As you can see from this table, your odds of winning increase as low cards come out.
+When the high cards are dealt, however, the opposite happens.
 Your chances start to decrease.
-In the process, you will see that as the big cards come out, your score will get smaller.
+In the process, you will see that your score will get smaller as high cards come out.

 2 0.40%